ramanuj-dad/psys-tf-helm-nginx/README.md

 1. A GitHub Actions workflow builds a container image with all necessary tools (Terraform, kubectl, helm)
 2. The image is pushed to GitHub Container Registry (GHCR)
+3. The workflow creates a temporary service account with cluster-admin privileges
-3. The workflow deploys a Kubernetes Job in the cluster using the service account authentication
+4. The workflow deploys a Kubernetes Job that uses this service account
-4. The job container executes Terraform to provision the NGINX Ingress Controller
+5. The job container executes Terraform to provision the NGINX Ingress Controller
+6. On successful deployment, the temporary admin service account is automatically removed

 ## Security Considerations

-- Uses Kubernetes Service Account with properly scoped RBAC permissions
+- Uses a temporary admin service account that is removed after successful deployment
+- Service account is left in place if deployment fails to aid debugging
 - No SSH keys or direct node access required
-- Follows the principle of least privilege
+- Clean up of privileged accounts after successful operations

 ## Prerequisites